noidsirius/BlackBoxTestingDemo/Problem.md

 []: # (Define the format of each test case output, usually a multiple choice) The output should be either "Valid" (showing the input string is a valid email) or "Invalid".

-### Existing Database
-[]: # (If the task under test has a database, you can provide a snapshot of the database here)

-The following emails are already registered:

-- root@uci.edu
-- admin@uci.edu

 ### Examples
 []: # (In the table below provide some examples)